 A statement of Financial Responsibility/Ownership.

-A sealed, signed, and dated statement that the project has been designed in accordance with the MDC.
+A sealed, signed, and dated statement that the design is complete and that the project has been designed in accordance with the MDC.

 Agreement that there will be a transferable O&M agreement in perpetuity.
 A copy of the most current property deed and a copy of the lease agreement or sales agreement if applicable.